jVitals/jVarcade/README.md

 <p>BUG: Filter for list in administration manage games view does not work.<br>
 CAUSE: Unknown.
 Pending further investigation.</p>

+<p>BUG: New version notice displayed in administration even though defined version is greater than hosted.<br>
+CAUSE: Unknown.
+Pending further investigation.
+Suspect some maths needed to be done for greater than or possibly two version compares dependant on joomla version.</p>

 <p><b>Updates:</b></p>

 <p>Replaced jstella atari applet with javartari330 in the atari plugin.<br>
 Added support for Commodore 64 .prg with use of jac64 applet in the c64 plugin.<br>
 Added support for game downloading with administration options for group permission and enable/disable.<br>
 Used hard coded width and height in /views/game/default.php for games that use atari,c64,nes applets to prevent issues with config files not setting attributes when uploading.<br>
 Rounded corners no longer uses javascript/jquey.
-Added rounded.corners.css to prevent script conflicts.</p>
+Added rounded.corners.css to prevent script conflicts.<br>
+Removed migration from puarcade.
+Note: Migration coding left in place for possible adaption to migration from Joomla 2.5</p>

 <p><b>Fixes:</b></p>